gmethvin/directory-watcher/README.md

 The Mac OS X implementation returns the full absolute path of the file in its change notifications, so the returned path does not need to be resolved against the `WatchKey`.
 This implementation also only watches recursively, so be aware of that if you choose to use it in another context.

-On platforms that support it (Windows), the `DirectoryWatcher` utility uses `ExtendedWatchEventModifier.FILE_TREE` to watch recursively.
+On platforms that support it (Windows), the `DirectoryWatcher` utility and better-files watcher use `ExtendedWatchEventModifier.FILE_TREE` to watch recursively.
 On other platforms (e.g. Linux) it will watch the current directory and register a new `WatchKey` for subdirectories as they are added.

 In addition to forwarding events from the underlying `WatchService` implementation, `DirectoryWatcher` also hashes files to determine if changes actually occurred.
 This tends to reduce the likelihood of duplicate or useless events and helps provide a more consistent experience across platforms.

 ## Credits

 Large parts of the Java directory-watcher code, particularly the `MacOSXListeningWatchService` implementation, are taken from https://github.com/takari/directory-watcher/, which is also licensed under the Apache 2 license.

+## License

+This library is licensed under the Apache 2 license.
+See LICENSE for more information.